 3.18 As a result of funding reductions in Supported Employment capacity and service provision, performance in this area has dropped from above the Greater Manchester (GM) average several years ago to one of the poorest performers in GM, with only 2% of people with learning disabilities in paid employment.
 Routes to Work (Supported Employment) is another facet of this area of operations and is an area that there is significant interest in from the Department of Health, CQC and Ofsted in terms the Special Educational Needs 0-25 agenda, transition in terms of people with disabilities and autism accessing education and employment and generally in terms of adults accessing employment.
-While this report refers to employment throughout it should be acknowledged that employment is one means of reducing day service demand.
-Employment is being looked at separately as part of the Supported Employment Review.
+While this report refers to employment throughout because employment is one means of reducing day service demand and in meeting other positive outcomes for individual's employment is being looked at separately as part of the Supported Employment Review.